scmacdon/AWSTracker/Readme.md

 + Deploy the application to the AWS Elastic Beanstalk

-## Section 1 - Create an IntelliJ project named AWSItemTracker
+## Create an IntelliJ project named AWSItemTracker

 Create a new IntelliJ project named **AWSItemTracker** by performing these steps: